-For implementation of ASM rules, each rule set in the ASM specification generally directly maps into a function of our simulator.
+For implementation of ASM rules, each rule set in the ASM specification generally directly maps into a function of our SpecC simulator.
 Nevertheless, identifying state functions and their associated state machine still requires some work which can be facilitated by a good documentation and adequate structuring of the ASM specification.
-A really critical issue in the translation to C++ is the selection of efficient data structures and most efficient matching and selection algorithms for implementation of quantifiers, varconstructs, etc. In particular, algorithms for the latter have to be carefully investigated in order to avoid any inefficiencies.
+A really critical issue in the translation to C++ is the selection of efficient data structures and most efficient matching/selection algorithms for implementation of quantifiers, var-constructs, etc. In particular, algorithms for the latter have to be carefully investigated in order to avoid any inefficiencies.

 ASM C++

 agent thread

 domain class

 function variable, method

 macro method

 A loop/matching algorithm

 3 selection/matching algorithm

-simultaneous variable assignments & method
+simultaneous function updates variable assignments & method calls

-function updates calls

-if-then-else state machine implementation
+if-then-else construct state machine implementation & algorithm

-construct & algorithm

-var & choose matching/selection algorithm

-construct & data structures
+var & choose construct matching/selection algorithm & data structures

-extend & reduce allocation & garbage
+extend & reduce construct allocation & garbage collection

-construct collection

-Table 1.
-From ASMs to C++
+Table 1: From ASMs to C++